Triangle App

 Problem

-The current app required an overhaul due to declining product usage, the incorporation of new user personas and their specific needs, and the launch of Triangle Select within the Triangle Rewards ecosystem.
+The current app required an overhaul due to declining product usage, the targetting of a younger audience, and the launch of Triangle Select within the Triangle Rewards ecosystem.

 Solution